 Chris Whitty visits Shropshire for discussions on rural health challenges

-Shropshire Council has hosted a visit Professor Sir Chris Whitty the country's chief medical officer.
+Shropshire Council has hosted a visit by Professor Sir Chris Whitty, the country's chief medical officer.

-Professor Whitty became one of the country's most recognisable faces during the pandemic - regularly appearing on broadcasts from Downing Street with Prime Minister Boris Johnson.
+Professor Whitty became one of the country's most recognisable faces during the coronavirus pandemic, regularly appearing on broadcasts from Downing Street with Prime Minister Boris Johnson.

 His visit to Shropshire, which began at The Guildhall in Shrewsbury and continued in Highley, was used to showcase both the strengths and unique challenges of Shropshire’s rural communities.